It's time to vote for your favorites for 2021 Best of Kenosha County categories

 More action needed

-Gregory Bennett Jr., a member of the Coalition for Dismantling Racism, founder of Peace in the Streets, Inc., and KCOR’s chief of staff believes there has been some change, but more action needs to happen for change to be realized, whether it be holding landlords or politicians accountable.
-Bennett, who was recognized with the humanitarian award at Gateway Technical College’s annual Dr. Martin Luther King Jr. celebration, said people in the community are starting to have the conversation about how systemic racism has held back people of color, but only because of the unrest and action hasn’t happened fast enough.
+Gregory Bennett Jr., a member of the Coalition for Dismantling Racism, founder of Peace in the Streets Inc., and KCOR’s chief of staff, believes there has been some change, but more action needs to happen for change to be realized.

+Bennett, who was recognized with a humanitarian award at the Gateway Technical College annual Dr. Martin Luther King Jr. celebration, said people in the community are starting to have the conversation about how systemic racism has held back people of color.

 “I hate for a real world event like the incident with Jacob Blake for people see that, but the only way Kenosha can see that true justice isn’t meant to be true justice because the officer (Sheskey) got off and we still gotta see the justice for Kyle Rittenhouse and what it’s going to be,” he said.
 “If it was a Black or brown person that whole case would’ve already been finished.”